 You will learn more if you attend class regularly, take notes, ask questions, and contribute to discussions.
 Coming to class is important, since many exam questions come from lectures and class discussion.
-Attendance is taken periodically because it is helpful for me to know who is coming to class.
 At the end of the semester, those with perfect attendance will receive a bonus - 10 extra points added to their overall final grade.
 (There are no "excused" absences for the bonus).